 Independent Examiners are paid an annual fee.
 The amount will vary depending on the number and type of programmes and institutions the IE is responsible for.
-The IFoA is responsible for payments to the IEs

 Pre application checklist for universities seeking accreditation

 Programme - General and Staffing

 Is your application based on an established single degree programme?
 YES/NO